Find a home

 - Can I install my own windows and doors?

-If you want to install your own windows and doors you must write to the Accommodation Contracts Section to request permission.
+If you want to install your own windows and doors you must write to the Leasehold Management Section to request permission.
 Please give details of the work to be carried out and the name of the contractor carrying out the work.
 We’ll reply to you to tell you about our decision.
 If the work goes ahead, we’ll inspect the standard of work once it’s completed.

 - Can I report a repair?